cassie1508/DNA-Sequence-Matching/README.md

 ## Purpose

 This project was created as a way to learn how different string comparison algorithms work in the context of biological data.
 It's useful for understanding algorithm efficiency, data parsing, and simple applications of bioinformatics in Python.
-It also helped reinforce how to work with user input, file handling, and formatted output.
+It also helped reinforce how to work with user input, file hand

-## Future Improvements

-- Add error checking for malformed FASTA files
-- Display aligned sequences visually
-- Implement scoring matrices for more nuanced comparisons
-- Build a graphical or web-based interface for easier use